 What is a Graduate SEED Award?

-The Graduate and Professional Scholarly Excellence in Equity and Diversity (SEED) Awards program honors underrepresented students who are doing outstanding work to advance diversity, equity, and inclusion at the University of Minnesota and in the community.
+The Graduate and Professional Scholarly Excellence in Equity and Diversity (SEED) Award program honors underrepresented graduate and professional students who are doing outstanding scholarly and/or personal work to advance equity, diversity, and social justice at the University of Minnesota and in the community.

 Who Is Eligible?

 - U.S. citizens and U.S. permanent residents whose background and/or identities are underrepresented at the University of Minnesota